intel-unesp-mcp/infieri2019-session1/README.md

 operates in two modes: Graphical User Interface (GUI) mode and command line (CLI) mode.
 In order to invoke the GUI mode, micsmc should be executed without any additional parameters.
-In this mode, the tool provides continuously updated information on Intel Xeon Phi coprocessor core utilization, core temperature, memory usage, and power usage statistics.
+In this mode, the tool provides continuously updated information on Intel® Xeon Phi™ coprocessor core utilization, core temperature, memory usage, and power usage statistics.
 If your workstation has X11 capabilities (Linux or Mac), then issuing the micsmc command without any options will open a new